-Certificates of deposit include term deposits invested into the Certificate of Deposit Account Registry Service (CDARS) which provides full FDIC insurance and time certificates invested in the church extension fund of Christian Financial Resources which are not FDIC insured.
-At December 31, 2023, \$1,206,845 were not federally insured.
+Certificates of deposit include time certificates invested in the church extension fund of Christian Financial Resources which are not FDIC insured.
+At December 31, 2024, \$1,266,416 were not federally insured.
 Interest is paid on these certificates at the end of each quarter.
 Management believes that adjustments, if any, to market value would be nominal and, as such, the carrying value approximates market value.